adrianmuzzi/Man-Horse-Scripts/README.md

 - Display Name
   - Editing the Display name will prompt you to change the 'First Name' and 'Last Name' options to match.
 - Email
-  - Opting to change a user's email presents you with a list of preset options that utilise the 'First Name' and 'Last Name' profile items of the user.
-It also allows for custom input.
+  - Changing a user's email presents you with a list of preset options that utilise the 'First Name' and 'Last Name' profile items of the user.
+It also allows for custom input. ***Note:** This does not change the user's principal name*.
-- Remove from Group/Add to Group
-  - These options allow you to add/remove the selected user from M365 groups.

-    ***Note:** Microsoft also supports distribution groups and Mail-enabled security groups which cannot be managed or retrieved through Microsoft Graph.
-A solution for this is planned for future updates of Cross Counter*
 - Reset Password
-  - This option enables you
+  - This option enables you choose a new password from a list of presets, *or* input a custom password.
+Cross Counter passwords must be 8 characters or longer.
+If you input a password which does not meet the relevant password strength policies of your tenant, there is a bug where Cross Counter will report a 'sucessful' password reset, yet nothing will be actually be changed.
+The generated presets cover most password strength requirements, but are not generated in the most crytographically elegant way.
 ## 'Edit All' menu
 The 'Edit All' commands apply  to all the users in the tenant.
 - [1] Company Name